British Leyland: 1968–1974: Creation of BLMC, and the Stokes era

 While BMH was the UK's largest car manufacturer (producing over twice as many cars as LMC), it offered a range of dated vehicles, including the Morris Minor which was introduced in 1948 and the Austin Cambridge and Morris Oxford, which dated back to 1959.
 Although BMH had enjoyed great success in the 1960s with both the Mini and the 1100/1300, both cars were infamously underpriced and despite their pioneering but unproven front wheel drive engineering, warranty costs had been crippling and had badly eroded those models' profitability.

 After the merger, Lord Stokes was horrified to find that BMH had no plans to replace the elderly designs in its portfolio.
 Also, BMH's design efforts immediately prior to the merger had focused on unfortunate niche market models such as the Austin Maxi (which was underdeveloped and with an appearance hampered by using the doors from the larger Austin 1800) and the Austin 3-litre, a car with no discernible place in the market.

 The lack of attention to the development of new mass-market models meant that BMH had nothing in the way of new models in the pipeline to compete effectively with popular rivals such as Ford's Escort and Cortina.

 Immediately, Lord Stokes instigated plans to design and introduce new models quickly.
 The first result of this crash programme was the Morris Marina in early-1971.
 It used parts from various BL models with new bodywork to produce BL's mass-market competitor.
-It was one of the strongest-selling cars in the United Kingdom during the 1970s; being the second-most popular new car sold in Britain in 1973, though by the end of production in 1980 it was widely regarded as a dismal product that had damaged the company's reputation.
+It was one of the strongest-selling cars in the United Kingdom in the 1970s; being the second-most popular new car sold in Britain in 1973; though by the end of production in 1980 it was widely regarded as a dismal product that had damaged the company's reputation.
 The Austin Allegro (replacement for the 1100/1300 ranges), launched in 1973, gained a similar reputation over its ten-year production life.